 In this Part, unless the contrary intention appears —

-“category 1 item” means a substance or thing designated as a category 1 item by regulations referred to in section 20;
+category 1 item means a substance or thing designated as a category 1 item by regulations referred to in section 20;

-“category 2 item” means a substance or thing designated as a category 2 item by regulations referred to in section 20;
+category 2 item means a substance or thing designated as a category 2 item by regulations referred to in section 20;

-“recipient” means a person to whom a category 1 item or category 2 item, as the case requires, is sold or supplied;
+recipient means a person to whom a category 1 item or category 2 item, as the case requires, is sold or supplied;

-“substance” includes material, compound, preparation and admixture;
+substance includes material, compound, preparation and admixture;

-“supplier” means a person who sells or supplies a category 1 item or category 2 item, as the case requires.
+supplier means a person who sells or supplies a category 1 item or category 2 item, as the case requires.

 [Section 12 inserted by No. 62 of 2004 s.
 5.]